What is Hip Labrum Repair?

 The incisions are carefully closed and sterilely dressed.
 After the patient is awake and alert, a family member or friend drives them home.

 Physical therapy after surgery is an important part of recovery because it helps the patient regain hip flexibility, strength, and function.
-Your surgeon and an Orthopaedic Institute of Central Jersey (OIO) selected physical therapist will create a specific physical therapy plan based on your progress and lifestyle.
+Your surgeon and an Orthopaedic Institute Brielle Orthopaedics (OIO) selected physical therapist will create a specific physical therapy plan based on your progress and lifestyle.

 What Does Hip Labrum Repair Treat?